raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 # Network boot your Raspberry Pi

-This tutorial is written to explain how to set up a simple DHCP/TFTP server which will allow you to boot a Raspberry Pi 3 from the network.
+This tutorial is written to explain how to set up a simple DHCP/TFTP server which will allow you to boot a Raspberry Pi 3 or 4 from the network.
 The tutorial assumes that you have an existing home network, and that you want to use a Raspberry Pi for the **server**.
 You will need a second Raspberry Pi 3 as a **client** to be booted.
 Only one SD card is needed because the client will be booted from the server after the initial client configuration.

 Due to the huge range of networking devices available, we can't guarantee that network booting will work with any device.
 We have had reports that, if you cannot get network booting to work, disabling STP frames on your network may help.

-## Client configuration
+## Client configuration (Raspberry Pi 3B)

-This section only applies to the **original** Raspberry Pi 3B; if you are using the 3B+ or Pi 4 then ignore this section and skip to the server section below then.
+This section only applies to the **original** Raspberry Pi 3B; if you are using the 3B+ or Pi 4 then follow the 3B+ section below.

 Before a Raspberry Pi will network boot, it needs to be booted from an SD card with a config option to enable USB boot mode.
 This will set a bit in the OTP (One Time Programmable) memory in the Raspberry Pi SoC that enables network booting.
 Once this is done, the SD card is no longer required.